 - 1. In order to authorize the service, it is not necessary to check that the server is ready -- only that the player to serve is in possession of the ball.
-The first referee must whistle immediately. - 2.
+The first referee must whistle immediately. - In normal flow of the game (no substitution, no sanction, etc.) for FIVB, World and Officials Competitions, a duration of 15 seconds is available for service after the end of the previous rally.
+Before the 1st referee whistles for service, he/she should check whether a re-play is requested by TV and should delay whistling; its frequency and duration may vary on different competitions accordingly. - 2.
 The first referee and the corresponding line judges must pay attention to the position of the server at the moment of the service hit or take off for a jump service.
 The line judges must immediately signal to the referee if a fault is committed and the first referee must whistle it.
-The server may start his/her service motion outside the service zone but must be fully inside at the time of contact (or must be fully inside the service zone at the moment of the take-off). - 3.
+The server may start his/her service motion outside the service zone but must be fully inside at the time of contact (or the foot making the final contact with the floor must be fully inside the service zone at the moment of the takeoff). - 3.
 When the ball is being served, the first referee must watch the serving team, while the second referee watches the receiving team. - 4.
 If the server is not coming normally to the service zone or does not accept the ball from the ball retriever, making intentional delay, the team can receive a delay sanction.
+In order to avoid misinterpretation, the 8 seconds counts immediately after the first referee whistled for service.